Inter Kashi FC (women)

-Inter Kashi FC Women, commonly referred to as Inter Kashi Women, was a women's football club based in Varanasi, Uttar Pradesh.
-It is the women's football section of Inter Kashi FC.
-They debuted in 2024-25 season of Indian Women's League 2, the second division of women's premier football league structure in India.
-It was the first women professional club from Uttar Pradesh to play in a national level women's league of the country.
-The club was in collaboration with Spanish club Atlético Madrid and Andorran clubs Inter Escaldes and FC Andorra.
-Due to financial irregularities regarding concerns of Court of Arbitration for Sport's appeal, the club has ceased its women team after their inaugural year and will remain suspended till further notice.
+Inter Kashi FC Women, commonly referred to as Inter Kashi Women, was the women's football section of Inter Kashi FC, based in Varanasi, Uttar Pradesh.
+They debuted in 2024–25 season of the Indian Women's League 2, the second division of women's football league in India.
+It was the first women's professional club from Uttar Pradesh.
+The club was in collaboration with Spanish Atlético Madrid and Andorran clubs Inter Escaldes and FC Andorra.
+Due to financial irregularities regarding Court of Arbitration for Sport's appeal, the club has ceased its women's section after the inaugural season.

 History

 Formation

-The Inter Kashi women's football team was formed in 8th of October 2024 and has participated in their inaugural season of the Indian Women's League 2.
+The Inter Kashi women's football team was formed on 8th of October 2024 and has participated in their inaugural season of the Indian Women's League 2.

-Ceasation

-Due to financial irregularities and concerns related to an appeal before the Court of Arbitration for Sport, Inter Kashi has suspended its women’s team after its inaugural season.
-The team will remain inactive until further notice.